 Claudia Kastellanos - Maverick/Entrepreneur/Unorthodox/Cryptic/An enigma of your imagination/Intergalactic Space Rebel.

-Welcomes to my blog of personal ponderings/beliefs, film, acting, perspectives in and out of things, things I'm fond of, art, comics, video games etc.
+My United States of Whatever - Bat caves within bat caves, my space on ponderings/beliefs, film experiences, acting, perspectives in and out of things political or spiritual, things I'm fond of, art, comics, video games etc.

 Ethnicity: Greek/Irish/Sioux Indian